All Episodes

 And I don't think anybody in this audience right now is comfortable.

-Um give me a uh a minute or two on that on Charlie Kirk and his place in modern American history, and is it just as some activist that was trying to have debates with kids, or is he a casualty of the war and the civil war that we have in the United States and the Christian West right now?
+And is it just as some activist that was trying to have debates with kids, or is he a casualty of the war and the civil war that we have in the United States and the Christian West right now?

 richard baris

-You know, Steve, thanks for having me on.
+Steve, thanks for having me on.

-Um there was a beautiful ceremony, and he deserved every bit of it, plus more.
+It was a beautiful ceremony, and he deserved every bit of it, plus more.

-I mean, it's impossible to overstate how important Charlie was to the MAGA movement and the resurgence that we're seeing in this country right now of American values and and Christian beliefs.
+I mean, it's impossible to overstate how important Charlie was to the MAGA movement and the resurgence that we're seeing in this country right now of American values and Christian beliefs.

-Uh, you know, just as a side note, Charlie, you know, I would come on your show.
+You know, just as a side note, Charlie, you know, I would come on your show.

-When I would go over polling data with him, he really got it, Steve.
+When I would go over polling data with him, he really got it, Steve, and he understood why, why these things were happening.

 He was immensely important.